March, 2018: added sections on Boat Operation Skills and Boat Maintenance Skills; other miscellaneous updates and edits.

 - Keep prescription medications in their original pharmacy packaging with the original pharmacy label.
 Have copies of the actual prescription forms.

 - If you are traveling with pets, be sure their immunizations are up to date, and be sure to have paperwork for any countries you plan to visit well before your arrival.
-Every year there are war stories about pets being quarantined and owners fined or delayed.

 - If equipped, except in the Bahamas, disable the capability of the boat to pump black water waste overboard.
 New York and Vermont have particularly onerous “no discharge” laws on Lake Champlain.
 To comply, a length of the discharge plumbing must actually be physically removed.
 Probability of inspection is “low;” impact of being found non-compliant is severe; read as, “very expensive.”
 Complying with Lake Champlain regulations will also make you compliant in Canada and throughout the Great Lakes.